 An investigation of color theories and design principles and their relationship to perceptual and expressive ideas.
 Fall and spring.

 An introduction to drawing with an emphasis on techniques, concepts, and the process of visualization.
 Fall and spring.

 215 Painting I. (4)

 An examination of painting as object and process.
-Exploration of techniques, methods and materials in oil media.
+Exploration of techniques appropriate to the media of oil or acrylic.
 Fall and spring.
-Prerequisite: 214 or 118 is highly recommended.
+Prerequisite: 214 or 113 is highly recommended.

 216 Sculpture I. (4)

-Technical and conceptual principles of sculpture; traditional media: wood, stone, clay, and plaster.
-Two of every three semesters.
+Technical and conceptual principles of sculpture; traditional media: wood, stone, clay, plaster, welding and bronze.
+Fall and spring.

 217 Photography I. (4)